How to Securely Connect and Manage Distributed Apps

 The previously described ASM is functional both on-prem and on the cloud, making sure security and policy requirements are met.

 When it comes to network management, Megaport Cloud Router (MCR) is a solution that allows for easy and automated orchestration of different networks.
-As discussed in the webinar, MCR lets organizations leverage the already existing Megaport infrastructure to securely connect their on-prem environment to multiple cloud providers.
+As discussed in the webinar, MCR enables organizations to leverage the existing Megaport infrastructure to connect their on-prem environment to multiple cloud providers securely.
 With already functional APIs available for various cloud providers, setup and management are possible across the entire network and different deployments.

 How Anthos Works on Bare Metal Cloud